 The last assumption the multiple linear regression analysis makes is homoscedasticity.
 The scatter plot is good way to check whether homoscedasticity (that is the error terms along the regression line are equal) is given.
 If the data is heteroscedastic the scatter plots look like the following examples:

 The Goldfeld-Quandt Test can test for heteroscedasticity.
 The test splits the multiple linear regression data in high and low value to see if the samples are significantly different .
 If homoscedasticity is present in our multiple linear regression model, a non-linear correction might fix the problem, but might sneak multicollinearity into the model.

-*Please call 877-437-8622 to request a quote based on the specifics of your research, or email Info@StatisticsSolutions.com
+Call 877-437-8622 to request a quote or email Info@StatisticsSolutions.com